 Blastocystis Hominis is a parasite that can be found all around the world.
-There are as many as 17 Blastocystis subtypes and they are all genetically diverse (R).
+There are as many as 17 Blastocystis subtypes and they are all genetically diverse .

-It can infect humans’ intestines and cause diarrhea, nausea, and abdominal pain (R).
+It can infect humans’ intestines through contaminated food and water.
+It has been found in the stools of people with diarrhea, nausea, and abdominal pain .

 How Can People Get Blastocystis Hominis?

 It is also possible to be infected through improper food handling.
-In Iran, infected food handlers caused the consumers who ate their food to be infected as well (R).
+One study reports that, in Iran, infected food handlers spread the parasite to consumers who ate their food .

-Animal handlers also have a higher chance of parasite infection compared to normal.
-In one study, 41% of animal handlers had Blastocystis infection compared to the control population, where only 5% had it (R).
+Animal handlers also have a higher chance of parasite infection.
+In one study, 41% of animal handlers had Blastocystis infection compared to the control population in which only 5% had it .

 Conditions Associated with Blastocystis Hominis